PrettyScript/capstone-2/OOP.md

 Please write a 1-3 paragraphs explaining these 4 concepts further.
-Please provide a sufficient enough explanation about these pillars, as well as some examples to illustrate the practical use cases of these principles.
+Please provide a sufficient explanation about these pillars, as well as some examples to illustrate the practical use cases of these principles.